WHAT IS SIMULTANEOUS ENROLLMENT?

-The COMPASS is a placement tool used to determine your skill level.
+The ACCUPLACER is a placement tool used to determine your skill level.
 It is not a pass/fail exam.
 There are three sections to the test: writing, reading, and math.
 The placement test scores give course recommendations to assist students in determining the appropriate level of classes to register for.
-Some courses do require student meet benchmark scores on the COMPASS in order to register.
-Speak with your high school counselor to sign up for the COMPASS test at your high school.
+Some courses do require student meet benchmark scores on the ACCUPLACER in order to register.
+Speak with your high school counselor to sign up for the ACCUPLACER test at your high school.

 HOW DO GET I GET STARTED?

 The process begins at your high school.
 Contact your guidance counselor and follow the Steps to Enrollment.